 - If homework is meant to be done by your student alone, stay away.
 Too much parent involvement can prevent homework from having some positive effects.
 Homework is a great way for kids to develop independent, lifelong learning skills.

 - Stay informed.
 Talk with your student's teacher.
-Make sure you know the purpose of homework and what your student's class rules are.
+Make sure you know the purpose of homework and what are your student's class rules.

 - Help your student figure out what is hard homework and what is easy homework.
 Have your student do the hard work first.
 This will mean he will be most alert when facing the biggest challenges.
 Easy material will seem to go fast when fatigue begins to set in.